 Front desk managers work in a variety of settings, including medical offices, casinos and hotels.
 The wages vary by venue.
 The BLS reported that hotel, motel and resort desk clerks earned a median yearly wage of $23,700 in May 2018.
 That same year, lodging managers made a median wage of $53,390 annually.

 Common Duties of a Front Desk Manager

 The front desk manager coordinates many aspects of a business.
 These duties may include developing budgets, purchasing office materials, interviewing potential employees and monitoring payroll.
 Many professionals are also responsible for managing the company's facilities, records and forms.
 Considering the wide variety of responsibilities, any candidate for the position is expected to have many talents, both administrative and communicative.

 Educational and Vocational Requirements

 A specific degree isn't required for the position of front desk manager, but most companies value an employee with a college degree.
 Individuals should have proficient skills in organization, planning and communication.
 Potentially beneficial courses for an individual looking to pursue a career in front desk management include psychology, finance, English and accounting.

 Many industries employ front desk managers, including the common ones mentioned previously, as well as medical offices, hotels and casinos.
 Other front desk management positions are found in transportation, publishing and broadcasting.
-In terms of job outlook, the BLS expected growth among lodging managers to be average between 2014 and 2024 at 8%.
+In terms of job outlook, the BLS projected little to no growth at 1% among lodging managers between 2018 and 2028.
 Heavy competition was anticipated because there were more applicants than job openings in all fields.

 Front desk managers help ensure that guests have a good experience at the establishment they work for, which helps to ensure the success of their employer.
 Although a degree isn't required, applicants with an associate's or bachelor's in a related field will be more appealing to potential employers.